Pidgin (software)

-Pidgin (formerly named Gaim) is a free and open-source multi-platform instant messaging client, based on a library named libpurple that has support for many instant messaging protocols, allowing the user to simultaneously log in to various services from a single application, with a single interface for both popular and obsolete protocols (from AOL to Discord), thus avoiding the hassle of having to deal with a new software for each device and protocol.
+Pidgin (formerly named Gaim) is a free and open-source multi-platform instant messaging client, based on a library named libpurple that has support for many instant messaging protocols, allowing the user to simultaneously log in to various services from a single application, with a single interface for both popular and obsolete protocols (from AIM to Discord), thus avoiding the hassle of having to deal with new software for each device and protocol.

 As of 2007, the number of Pidgin users was estimated to be over three million.

 Pidgin is widely used for its Off-the-Record Messaging (OTR) plugin, which offers end-to-end encryption.
-For this reason it is included in the privacy- and anonymity-focused operating system Tails.
+For this reason it is included in the privacy and anonymity focused operating system Tails.

 History

 The program was originally written by Mark Spencer, an Auburn University sophomore, as an emulation of AOL's IM program AOL Instant Messenger on Linux using the GTK+ toolkit.
 The earliest archived release was on December 31, 1998.
 It was named GAIM (GTK+ AOL Instant Messenger) accordingly.
 The emulation was not based on reverse engineering, but instead relied on information about the protocol that AOL had published on the web.
 Development was assisted by some of AOL's technical staff.
 Support for other IM protocols was added soon thereafter.